 Caziel’s aspirations to emigrate to Paris were realised in 1937, when he received a bursary.
-In 1939, Edouard Vuillard intervened with the Polish authorities to grant Caziel permission to stay in Paris.
+In 1939, Édouard Vuillard intervened with the Polish authorities to help secure Caziel’s permission to remain in Paris.

 When Germany declared war in 1939, Caziel voluntarily joined the Polish army in France.
-The 1940 Franco-German Armistice, however, forced the Polish army to disband and pushed Caziel to flee with his Jewish wife, the painter Lutka Pink.
-Blaise Cendrars welcomed them in Aix-en-Provence, where they stayed on and off until the autumn of 1946.
-It was here that Caziel had the opportunity to study the work of Cézanne in depth.
-As a tribute to the great modern master, Caziel painted a series of nudes, shaped by strong contour lines, placed in unusual compositions of depth and perspective and painted with simple colours.
-He also followed Cézanne in making the Mont Sainte Victoire his subject for a series of small oils.
+Following the Franco-German Armistice of 1940, the Polish army was disbanded, forcing Caziel to flee with his Jewish wife, the painter Lutka Pink.
+They were welcomed in Aix-en-Provence by Blaise Cendrars, where they stayed on and off until autumn 1946.
+During this time, Caziel studied Cézanne’s work in depth, paying tribute to the master in a series of nudes marked by strong contour lines, unusual depth and perspective, and a simplified colour palette.
+He also followed Cézanne in making Mont Sainte-Victoire the subject of a series of small oils.

-During his time in Aix, Caziel met Le Corbusier with whom he exchanged ideas about the integration of painting and architecture.
-Caziel’s instinctive feeling for proportion had already earned him several prestigious commissions for frescoes back in Poland and, upon his return from Aix to Paris in 1946, he was commissioned the design of the Polish pavilion for the UNESCO International Exhibition of Modern Art.
+While in Aix, Caziel met Le Corbusier, with whom he exchanged ideas about the integration of painting and architecture.
+Caziel’s instinctive feeling for proportion had already earned him several prestigious commissions for frescoes in Poland.
+Upon his return to Paris in 1946, he was commissioned to design the Polish pavilion for the UNESCO International Exhibition of Modern Art.

-Despite appealing offers of important teaching posts from the Polish government, Caziel remained in Paris to protect Lutka from having to return to the country where all her relatives had been murdered in Auschwitz.
-Life in post-war Paris was hard but Caziel was stimulated by a search for a new form of pictorial space and worked profusely.
+Despite appealing offers of important teaching posts from the Polish government, Caziel remained in Paris to protect Lutka from returning to the country where all her relatives had been murdered at Auschwitz.
+Life in post-war Paris was hard, but Caziel remained energised by his search for a new form of pictorial space and painted prolifically.

-In 1948 Caziel was asked by the Polish governement to present to Pablo Picasse a traditional Polish coat made of the pelt of black Polish Heath sheep.
-Caziel dutifully presented himself at Picasso's atelier at the rue des Augustains and was well recived.
-The two men bonded on the spot over their love of Polish folk art and their status as immigrants who could not go back to their respective countries.
-To Caziel's surpirse Picasso was making a portrait of his young son Claude based on his own design for the catalogue of the 1948 Unesco exhibition.
+In 1948, the Polish government asked Caziel to present Pablo Picasso with a traditional Polish coat made from the pelt of black Polish heath sheep.
+Caziel dutifully visited Picasso’s studio on the Rue des Augustins, where he was warmly received.
+The two men bonded immediately over their shared love of Polish folk art and their experiences as immigrants unable to return to their homelands.
+To Caziel’s surprise, Picasso was then working on a portrait of his son Claude based on a design Caziel had created for the catalogue of the 1948 UNESCO exhibition.

 By 1952, Lutka had left for the United States and Caziel fell madly in love with the young Scottish painter Catherine Sinclair, with whom he started a new life in Ponthévrard just outside of Paris.
 They married in 1957 and a year later their daughter Clementina was born.